 The Real Effects Of A Weapons Charge In North Carolina

 While the Second Amendment to the United States Constitution does offer citizens the right to bear arms, some people are prohibited from carrying or owning a firearm.
 If you are undocumented or a convicted felon or have a restraining order or domestic violence charge against you, you cannot possess a gun.
-Weapons charges are serious and carry severe penalties which can include 15 years to life in prison.
+Weapons charges are serious and carry severe penalties which can include up to life in prison.
 Most weapons charges are felonies.
 Convicted felons have a harder time getting a job and securing housing, and they cannot qualify for many types of federal aid.

 Common Types Of Weapon Charges